veedubboy92/run_analysis/CodeBook.md

 features.txt

 #Variables
 Subject -  The subject who performed the activity for each window sample.
 Its range is from 1 to 30.

-#Calculations
-This function will calculate the average for each variable on activity and subject.

 Activity - Integer from 1 to 6 representing an activity e.g.,
 1. WALKING